wp-plugins/gotmls/readme.txt

 * First BETA versions available for WordPress.

 == Upgrade Notice ==

+= 1.2.11.15 =
+* Enhanced Output Buffer to work with compression enabled and moved the quarantine.

 = 1.2.10.31 =
 Fixed Output Buffer issue for when ob_start has already been called.